c25l/longmont_data_science_tensorflow/README.md

 # Tensorflow examples for the longmont data science meetup
 Contained in this repository are a data file and an example in tensorflow that puts this data to use.
 The data is a lot of text, all shakespeare, chosen for its recognizability and relative lack of controversy.
 The use to which it is put is contained in `Tell_me_a_story.py` which will learn the shakespearean text as well as outputting a set of predictions and generated text every so often.
 The generated text can, if the model is run big enough and long enough, reach a kind of understandability, but the model will need modification.
 Consider the `char-rnn-tensorflow` model referenced below to get this level of performance without any additional work.

-There are two subdirectories included, one called `logs` which contains outputs for tensorboard information.
+There is a subdirectory included, called `logs` which contains outputs for tensorboard information.
 If you wish, try `tensorboard --logdir logs/` from the base directory of the project while training and your network and traning information will be available.

-The other subdirectory is called `save` which will contain the checkpoints your model is generating for use later.

 ## tensorflow example
 This example has relatively few bells and whsitles, opting instead to be extremely compact, complete, and a solid base for your own personal experimentation.
 It mirrors a subset of the performance of this [char-rnn-tensorflow model](https://github.com/sherjilozair/char-rnn-tensorflow) without either being an exact copy of the functionality or the construction.